25amaroa/GardenProject/README.md

 2. Ensure that your relation schemas conform to the third normal form (3NF).
 3. Populate the tables with synthetic data of your choice.
-4. Develop an application (in a programming language of your choice) that will implement the functions that you have proposed in Phase 2.
+4. Develop an application (in a programming language of your choice) that will implement the functions that you have proposed in Phase a.
 Your application must establish a connection to the RDBMS, pose the necessary SQL queries, and display the results to an end-user.
 5. Submit your source code and a README file on how to setup and deploy your